anee127/Milestone-Project-2/README.md

 - Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
 - Project posted on Slack, asking for feedback from fellow students.
   - Feedback action:
-    -
+    + There were still a few styling and function errors, only on iPhone devices so these were checked.
 ### Bugs
 - The webpage did not come out responsive on devices smaller than 600px wide.
 Changes were mage to media queries to target the size of images and text areas to make them smaller but still readable on smaller devices.
-#credits
+- Responsiveness on iPhones was a problem. flag images popped out of the cards. changed were made to media queries and javascript to conteract this.

+# Credits
 ### Content
 Bootstrap 5.1: Bootstrap Library used throughout the project, components used include the grid System, media queries, modals and buttons.
 - some JavaScript code was taken from [Code Institute's](https://codeinstitute.net/), [W3schools.com](https://www.w3schools.com/), [StackOverflow.com](https://stackoverflow.com/) and [dev.to](https://dev.to/).